smintio/Portals-ComponentFramework-Interfaces/README.md

 Description
 ===========
-This repository offers comprehensive documentation for utilizing Smint.io component framework interfaces and corresponding frontend public APIs, with a focus on accommodating third-party developers.
+This repository offers comprehensive documentation for utilizing Smint.io component framework interfaces and corresponding methods, with a focus on accommodating third-party developers.

 Current version of this document is: 1.0.0 (as of 28th of February, 2024)